Managing PCOS symptoms

 Keep in mind that the key is to adapt your diet and improve your lifestyle in the LONG RUN.

-Rule n°2: Get yourself an anti-inflammatory diet.
+Rule n°2: Embrace an anti-inflammatory diet.

 Anti-inflammatory diet PCOS